Ostrander Lake: Hiking Trail

 The hike to Ostrander Lake is a long and strenuous 12.7 mi out and back hike starting from the trailhead located just after Bridalveil Creek on the Glacier Point road.
-This hike requires a Backcountry Permit, if staying overnight,available at the Wilderness Center in Yosemite Village.
+This hike requires a Backcountry Permit, if staying overnight, which is available at the Wilderness Center in Yosemite Village.
 The hike begins with a fairly level path through an extensive burned over and regrowth area, with both shaded and sunny areas.
 The second half of the hike climbs, steep at times, over 1500 ft in elevation in about 3 miles.
 Portions of the 4th and 5th miles are not shady and can make for warm hiking on summer afternoons.
 Hikers will have a nice view of Clark Range before dropping down to the north shore of the lake.
 Several excellent campsites can be found on the west side of the lake, particularly on the benches overlooking the rocky ridge that forms the eastern shore backdrop.
 Fishing is fair for 10-12" rainbow trout.
 In the summer, the lake is a great backpacking destination because the ski hut is unoccupied but its presence keeps away the hordes of hikers looking for a "wilderness" destination.

 The lake is named for a descendant of Alexander Ostrander (1783) of Smithfield NY.
 This branch of Ostrander family settled in Colorado (Georgetown, Granby, Hot Sulphur Springs, Golden) prior to 1872, and some moved from Colorado to California.